-Nikon's D3400 is our favorite entry-level DSLR right now.
-The large 24.2MP APS-C sensor will deliver superior images to those of a travel zoom compact camera, while the 1200 battery life is brilliant if you're on your travels.
-It's fair to say it's not loaded with features, but the D3400 is very easy to use (even if you've never picked-up a DSLR before) and it's pretty compact to.
-While the D3400 is most often bundled with a 18-55mm kit lens, this will be pretty limiting for your travels, so you'll want to invest in something like Tamron's 18-400mm f/3.5-6.3 Di II VC HLD superzoom lens.
-Thanks to the 1.5 crop factor of the APS-C sensor, this is equivalent to 27-600mm.
-This offers plenty of range to cover off most subjects, while you can always swap to a fast prime lens for more creative, shallow depth of field shots.
+Nikon's D3500 is our favorite entry-level DSLR right now.
+The large 24.2MP APS-C sensor will deliver superior images to those of a travel zoom compact camera, while the 1,550 battery life is brilliant if you're on your travels.
+It's fair to say it's not loaded with features, but the D3500 is very easy to use (even if you've never picked-up a DSLR before) and it's pretty compact to.
+While the D3500 is most often bundled with a 18-55mm kit lens, this will be pretty limiting for your travels, so you'll want to invest in something like Tamron's 18-400mm f/3.5-6.3 Di II VC HLD superzoom lens.
+Thanks to the 1.5x crop factor of the APS-C sensor, this is equivalent to 27-600mm.
+This offers plenty of range to cover off most subjects, while you can always swap to a fast prime lens for more creative, shallow depth of field shots when on your travels.

 10. Olympus OM-D E-M10 Mark III

-This neat mirrorless camera comes with some neat lenses
+This neat mirrorless camera comes with some equally fetching lenses

 Sensor: Micro Four Thirds, 16.1MP | Lens: Sold separately | Monitor: 3.0-inch tilt-angle touchscreen, 1,037,000 dots | Viewfinder: EVF | Continuous shooting: 8.6fps | Movies: 4K | User level: Beginner

 Olympus has refined and tweaked one of our favorite mirrorless cameras to make it an even more tempting proposition for new users and enthusiasts alike.
-Featuring a Micro Four Thirds sensor format sensor (roughly half the area of APS-C), means image quality isn't quite a match for APS-C rivals like the D3400, but the effect on image quality is minor and they're still better than a travel zoom.
-It also means that the lenses are as compact and lightweight as the camera itself.
-Sporting a 5-axis image stabilization system, decent electronic viewfinder, an impressive 8.6fps burst shooting speed and 4K video, it's no toy – the E-M10 Mark III is a properly powerful camera.
+Featuring a Four Thirds sensor (roughly half the area of APS-C) means image quality isn't quite a match for APS-C rivals like the Nikon D3500, but the effect on image quality is minor and it's still better than a travel zoom.
+It also means that the lenses can be nice and compact too.
+The camera sports a 5-axis image stabilization system, a decent electronic viewfinder, an impressive 8.6fps burst shooting speed and 4K video, making it a properly powerful camera.
 Pair it with a couple of neat Micro Four Thirds lenses and you've got a decent little travel set-up.

 - Read our in-depth Olympus OM-D E-M10 Mark III review